shipharbor/merry/README.md

 the system doesn't know how to handle it.

 ## Error handling
-The `send(err, stream)` callback can either take an error or a stream.
+The `done(err, stream)` callback can either take an error or a stream.
 If an error has `.statusCode` property, that value will be used for `res.statusCode`.
 Else it'll use any status code that was set previously, and default to `500`.

-:warning: __If errors are in the 4xx range, the full error is returned to the client__ and the error will be logged as loglevel `'info'`.
+:warning: __If errors are in the 4xx range, the full error is returned to the client__ and the error will be logged as loglevel `'warn'`.
 It's important to not disclose any internal information in `4xx` type errors, as it can lead to serious security vulnerabilities.
 All errors in other ranges (typically `5xx`) will send back the message `'server error'` and are logged as loglevel